jwinters2/chess/README.md

   Castling is either "O-O" for kingside, and "O-O-O" for queenside.
   Lowercase O's ("o") and zeros ("0") will also work.

+To exit:

+  Ctrl-c or Ctrl-q

 To do (for me):

-- support for en-passant and stricter rules for castling (the king can't pass through check when castling in official chess, but can here)
+- support stricter rules for castling
+  (the king can't pass through check when castling in official chess, but can here)

+- prevent the king from moving into check

+- tell when the game is over

+- detect stalemate and consider it a draw

-- a basic chess A.I. to play against
+- a better chess A.I. to play against

 - fix memory leaks (SDL 2.0 is weird, literally opening and closing it loses like 300 bytes, and somehow leaving it open loses less)